• Skip to primary navigation

 • Tomatoes: I usually like to use pureed Roma or Vine tomatoes.
 Remove the seeds before pureeing them so you don't have to sieve them.

-• Ginger & Garlic: grate the ginger and garlic or mince them into a food processor.
+• Ginger & Garlic: grate the ginger and garlic or mince them in a food processor.
 I like to make and store large batches of ginger-garlic paste.
 It comes in handy in my kitchen.

 • Oil: a generous amount of oil is a sign of rich and authentic Indian curry.
 I am using ½ cup of oil but you may adjust according to your desired quantity.